tarsonis125/mcp-crawl4ai-rag-ChromaDB-V1/README.md

 The primary goal is to bring this MCP server into [Archon](https://github.com/coleam00/Archon) as I evolve it to be more of a knowledge engine for AI coding assistants to build AI agents.
 This first version of the Crawl4AI/RAG MCP server will be improved upon greatly soon, especially making it more configurable so you can use different embedding models and run everything locally with Ollama.

+## 🆕 New: Web UI and Enhanced Setup

+This project now includes a **React web interface** and **database-based credential management** that makes it easier to:
+- Configure and manage all settings through a web UI
+- Start/stop the MCP server with a click
+- Monitor crawling progress in real-time
+- Search your knowledge base interactively
+- Securely store API keys and configuration in the database

+You can now get started with just your Supabase connection details - all other configuration can be done through the web interface!

 ## Overview

 This MCP server provides tools that enable AI agents to crawl websites, store content in a vector database (Supabase), and perform RAG over the crawled content.
 It follows the best practices for building MCP servers based on the [Mem0 MCP server template](https://github.com/coleam00/mcp-mem0/) I provided on my channel previously.